NCEA/ncea-website/content/contact.md

     name: Glenys Porter
     position: Treasurer
 ---
-If you have a question, suggestion or complaint; please feel free to contact us using the contact form below or refer to the additional contact information for alternative contact options.
-For donations please refer to the information under the 'Donations' heading.
+We would love to hear from you.

+If you wish to raise a concern or complaint regarding curriculum content or teacher conduct, please get in touch.
+We value your input and will respond in accordance with the SRE Complaints Handling Policy.

+For **donations**, please contact the Treasurer (details below) for further details.

 **Mailing Address:**

-**Normanhurst Christian Education Association Inc.**
+**Normanhurst Christian Education Association Inc.**\

-**PO Box 2061**
+**PO Box 2061**\

-**NORMANHURST, NSW 2076**
+**Normanhurst, NSW 2076**